Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

     delay:0.4;

 **Cascading delays:**
-When calling tweenAnimateOn(), you can optionally supply a delay and a delta delay.
+When calling tweenAnimateOn()/tweenAnimateOff(), you can optionally supply a delay and a delta delay.
 The delta delay is added to the delay for each child sprite.
 This enables a more staggered animation.

 ContentModel & SmartLayout